O-1 Processing Time in 2026: How Long It Takes and How to Avoid Delays

 Depending on your situation, the full O-1 visa timeline, from preparation to approval, can range from a few months to one year or more.

-Once you’ve built a strong track record and gathered evidence to support your case, the next step is preparing your O-1 petition.
+Once you’ve built a strong track record and gathered evidence to support your case, you can prepare your O-1 petition.
 At the end of this stage, your U.S. sponsor will file Form I-129 with USCIS to officially request O-1 nonimmigrant status on your behalf.

-During this process, working with an experienced O-1 visa lawyer is highly recommended.
-A successful petition isn’t just a collection of accomplishments—it’s a carefully crafted legal argument that proves you meet the strict criteria for extraordinary ability (O-1A) or outstanding achievement (O-1B).
+An experienced O-1 visa lawyer can help craft legal argument that proves you meet the strict criteria for extraordinary ability (O-1A) or outstanding achievement (O-1B).

-Time needed: Henry Lindpere, an experienced immigration attorney with Manifest Law, says that, “On average, it takes about 2–3 months to prepare an O-1 visa case, assuming the applicant is qualified when we start.
+Time needed: “On average, it takes about 2–3 months to prepare an O-1 visa case, assuming the applicant is qualified when we start,” said Henry Lindpere, an experienced immigration attorney with Manifest Law.
 Of course, we also consider any deadlines the clients may have or urgent situations where a filing needs to be completed faster.”

 Once your O-1 petition is filed with USCIS, you officially enter the processing phase.
 This is the window where the U.S. government reviews your case and decides whether to approve it.